Arizona: 20th century to present

 During the Mexican Revolution from 1910 to 1920, several battles were fought in the Mexican towns just across the border from Arizona settlements.
 Throughout the revolution, many Arizonans enlisted in one of the several armies fighting in Mexico.
-Only two significant engagements took place on U.S. soil between U.S. and Mexican forces: Pancho Villa's 1916 Columbus Raid in New Mexico, and the Battle of Ambos Nogales in 1918 in Arizona.
-The Mexicans won the first battle and the Americans won the latter.
+Only two significant engagements took place on U.S. soil between U.S. and Mexican forces: Pancho Villa's 1916 Columbus Raid in New Mexico and the Battle of Ambos Nogales in 1918 in Arizona.

 After Mexican federal troops fired on U.S. soldiers, the American garrison launched an assault into Nogales, Mexico.
 The Mexicans eventually surrendered after both sides sustained heavy casualties.
 A few months earlier, just west of Nogales, an Indian War battle had occurred, considered the last engagement in the American Indian Wars, which lasted from 1775 to 1918.
 U.S. soldiers stationed on the border confronted Yaqui Indians who were using Arizona as a base to raid the nearby Mexican settlements, as part of their wars against Mexico.

-Arizona became a U.S. state on February 14, 1912.
+Arizona became a U.S. state on February 14, 1912, coinciding with Valentine's Day.
 Arizona was the 48th state admitted to the U.S. and the last of the contiguous states to be admitted.

 Cotton farming and copper mining, two of Arizona's most important statewide industries, suffered heavily during the Great Depression.
 But during the 1920s and even the 1930s, tourism began to develop as the important Arizonan industry it is today.
 Dude ranches, such as the K L Bar and Remuda in Wickenburg, along with the Flying V and Tanque Verde in Tucson, gave tourists the chance to take part in the flavor and activities of the "Old West".
 Several upscale hotels and resorts opened during this period, some of which are still top tourist draws.
 They include the Arizona Biltmore Hotel in central Phoenix (opened 1929) and the Wigwam Resort on the west side of the Phoenix area (opened 1936).

 Arizona was the site of German prisoner of war camps during World War II and Japanese American internment camps.
-Because of wartime fears of a Japanese invasion of the U.S. West Coast (which in fact materialized in the Aleutian Islands Campaign in June 1942).
-From 1942 to 1945, they were forced to reside in internment camps built in the interior of the country.
+Because of wartime fears of a Japanese invasion of the U.S. West Coast (which in fact materialized in the Aleutian Islands Campaign in June 1942), from 1942 to 1945, persons of Japanese descent were forced to reside in internment camps built in the interior of the country.
 Many lost their homes and businesses.
 The camps were abolished after World War II.